 Poverty can be measured using an absolute or a relative income standard.
 The official measure of poverty in the United States relies on an absolute standard.
 This measure tends to overstate the poverty rate because it does not count noncash welfare aid as income.
+The new supplemental poverty measures have begun to take these programs into account.
 Poverty is concentrated among female-headed households, minorities, people with relatively little education, and people who are not in the labor force.
 Children have a particularly high poverty rate.